ManosKelig/TriviaFight-Web-Based-Quiz-Game/readme.md

 ### .gitignore
 This file includes the things that should be ignored when updating the repository on GitHub.
 It is mainly there so that future updates can be made without changing environment variables or adding unecessary files (like "flask_sessions") to the repository.

+### secret_key_generator.py

+The user should run this python script to get a new secret key that can be copied and pasted on the .env file so that Flask can function properly.

 ## How to install and run